Ilagan: Car dealership

-On May 4, 2021, the City Government officials and personnel of the Ilagan City Police Station attended the ribbon cutting and opening of the Mitsubishi Freeway Motors Sales Office in barangay Baligatan.
+On May 4, 2021, the local government officials and personnel of the Ilagan City Police Station attended the ribbon cutting and opening of the Mitsubishi Freeway Motors Sales Office.
 The establishment is the first sales office and showroom of its kind in the city.

 Public markets

-The city has two major public markets: the old Pamilihang Bayan ng Ilagan (now called Xentro Market) located in Centro Poblacion and the multi-million pesos New Ilagan Public Market Complex in Barangay Baligatan.
+The city has two major public markets: the old Pamilihang Bayan ng Ilagan (now called Xentro Market) and the multi-million pesos New Ilagan Public Market Complex.
 In front of the public market is a three-story structure called Ilagan City Mall, the first LGU-owned and operated mall in the city.
 The increasing number of market-goers coming from the different regions of the city and adjacent municipalities prompted city officials to facilitate the construction of the modern market.

-On November 23, 2023, the City Government of Ilagan held the groundbreaking ceremonies of San Antonio Public Market and Marana 1st Public Market with an initial capitalization of P25 million and P50 million, respectively.
+On November 23, 2023, the city government held the groundbreaking ceremonies of San Antonio Public Market and Marana 1st Public Market with an initial capitalization of P25 million and P50 million, respectively.
 Each public market is expected to cater residents from the far-flung barangays located in San Antonio Cluster and Eastern Cluster to spur growth and development in their respective communities.
 The target completion of the two public markets is set in 2024.

 Real estate

-Ilagan is home to numerous subdivisions, which include Francisca Village, South Francisca Village, City Homes Subdivision, New Villa Jesusa Subdivision, Capitol Hills Subdivision, Richmond Hills Subdivision, California Homes Subdivision, Amurao Homes, Green Meadows Subdivision, Parkville Subdivision, St. Andrews Village, Big Prime Hills Exclusive Village, and Providers City San Felipe.
+Ilagan is home to numerous subdivisions which include Francisca Village, South Francisca Village, City Homes Subdivision, New Villa Jesusa Subdivision, Capitol Hills Subdivision, Richmond Hills Subdivision, California Homes Subdivision, Amurao Homes, Green Meadows Subdivision, Parkville Subdivision, St. Andrews Village, Big Prime Hills Exclusive Village, and Providers City San Felipe.
 These projects are owned by homegrown real-estate developers such as Brent Nathan Realty and Development Corporation, ITP Properties Corporation, Emmanuel Realty Services and Development Corporation, R.P.
 Alingog Development Corporation, CCL BIG Prime Hills, Vester Corporation and Providers Multi-Purpose Cooperative.
 On March 5, 2024, real estate giant, Ayala Land officially launched Greenlane Settings which is the first Avida Land development in the province of Isabela.

 Retail industry

-On March 19, 2021, home-grown retail giant Talavera Group of Companies expanded their presence in Ilagan with the opening of Talavera Hypermart and Homebuilders Depot located at the former Ilagan Bowling Alley in barangay Calamagui 2nd.
+On March 19, 2021, home-grown retail giant Talavera Group of Companies expanded their presence in Ilagan with the opening of Talavera Hypermart and Homebuilders Depot located at the former Ilagan Bowling Alley.

 On April 8, 2024, one of the leading and fastest-growing construction retail stores in the Philippines opened its 103rd CitiHardware store, the first in Ilagan as well as in the province of Isabela.
-It holds the title of being the company’s largest store in the island of Luzon.
+It holds the title of being the company's largest store in the island of Luzon.